fbpx

 Capsule hotels

 Staying in a capsule hotel is one of those very “Japanese things” and it is cool to experience yourself.
 That said, it’s not a good choice if you’re on a family trip to Japan.
-Each capsule is very tight and is intended for one person, mostly just to lay down.
+Each capsule is very tight and is intended for one person, mostly just to lie down.

 Onsen with kids